 Since you’ll be without your luggage for a short time, we recommend packing your Park Bag with things you’ll need for the immediate future.
 Money, medication, portable phone chargers, sunscreen, water bottles, and cameras are all things you’ll want to keep aside.
 If you’re hoping to take advantage of either of your resort’s pools while you wait for your room, pack swimsuits in your Park Bag so you have it when you want to swim, rather than having to wait for your luggage to be ready.
 If you’re traveling with kids and feel like there may be a lot you need to carry around while waiting for your new room, don’t forget Walt Disney World has lockers that can be rented.
 Pack everything you need while your luggage is away and store it in a locker while you’re in the Parks.

 If you’re someone who likes to unpack during your vacation, I highly recommend packing cubes.
 Not only do they keep things nice and tidy, but they’re also super helpful for moving from place to place.
 Just put the packing cubes in your drawers, and when it’s time to pack up, you won’t have to worry about messing with all of your luggage each time you move.
-This help keeps things organized no matter how often you change rooms.
+This helps keep things organized no matter how often you change rooms.

 How to Plan for a Split Stay at Walt Disney World